 The last thing you want to do in a job interview is give the employer a reason not to like you.
 The same goes for heavy cologne or perfume use.
 You never know who has allergies, sensitivities or simple distaste for the scent.
 Play it safe, go in clean and fresh.

 Proofread your resume and cover letter.
 So many recruiters told me that this was the deal-breaker that they most often see in candidates.
 Misused words, spelling mistakes and typos all make it look like you can’t write properly, you don’t pay attention to detail, or you just don’t care that much.
 Any of those can keep you from being hired.

 Your resume makes you seem like a weirdo or a pain

-A Toronto recruiter is still puzzling over the man she didn’t hire who had an otherwise strong resume until he listed his interests as “a passion for weapons and all things squirrel-related.”
+A Toronto recruiter is still puzzling over the man she didn’t hire who had an otherwise strong resume until he listed his interests as “a passion for guns and stuffed owls.”
 Keep all of the information on your resume relevant to the job you’re applying for.
 There’s no need to list hobbies or interests.

 Another recruiter told me about receiving a resume that stated in the objective statement: “Must be for a company that highly values diversity and sustainability.”
 It’s not that the employer didn’t value those things, it’s that by making it the opening line of the resume, the candidate made himself look like he’d be a pain in the butt to work with.
 You need to show an employer why they would want to hire you in the first place before you start making demands about their values.